 Which of these vows is number one?
 The great scholars and monks in ancient China agreed that the eighteenth vow is number one.
 It tells us that ten recitations of Buddha Amitabha's name will result in birth into the Pure Land.
-In my early years of study, I questioned whether the Buddha had the ability to help a person to immediately become a Buddha, even if he or she was doomed to birth in the Avici Hell, the lowest of the hell realms.
-If the Buddha was unable to accomplish this, then his wisdom and ability were limited.
-To say that he had all virtues, perfect abilities was complimentary rather than factual.
-But, if the Buddha were capable of helping such a person become a Buddha, then I would believe that he was perfect in wisdom and capabilities, and was thus worthy of our admiration.
+In my early years of study, I questioned whether the Buddha had the ability to help a person to immediately become a Buddha, even if they were is doomed to birth in the Avici Hell, the lowest of the hell realms.
+If Buddha was unable to accomplish this, then his wisdom and ability were limited and saying that he had all virtues and perfect abilities was a compliment rather than a fact.
+However, if the Buddha was capable of helping such a person become a Buddha, then I would believe that he was really perfect in wisdom and capable and thus worthy of our admiration.
 This question remained unanswered until after I read the forty-eight vows of Buddha Amitabha in the sutra.
-Then, I realized that the Buddha's wisdom and virtuous character are indeed, perfect and universal.
+Then I realized that the Buddha's wisdom and virtuous character are indeed perfect and universal.